-This note is partially inspired by Braulio Bhavamitra’s comments about Ruby being faster when compiled with Clang rather than GCC and partially by Brendan Gregg’s comments about compiler optimization during his Flame Graphs talk at USENIX LISA13 (0:33:30).
+This post is partially inspired by Braulio Bhavamitra’s comments about Ruby being faster when compiled with Clang rather than GCC and partially by Brendan Gregg’s comments about compiler optimisation during his Flame Graphs talk at USENIX LISA13 (0:33:30).

 The full test suite was run for each of the following compiler variants, O3 was not used with Clang since it only adds a single additional flag:

 - GCC 4.4 with O2 – Ships with Ubuntu 10.04 (Lucid) & RHEL/CentOS 6